sudopluto/video-ideas/README.md

 - editing

 - recording
-    - obs studio wayland
-    - shotcut wayland + vaapi
+    - shotcut + obs-studio wayland + vaapi

-- selected
     - mega guide for finances
         - what is compounding
         - flow chart
         - really need to mesh out

+- selected
+    - gmk mecha 01 alternatives
     - how long ive been using fedora
     - minecraft flatpak + mods
     - kepubify